-The following are examples.
-First, assume a one story building with 30 foot by 30 foot interior bays.
+Here are some examples.
+In the first scenario, assume a one-story building with 30-foot by 30-foot interior bays.
 The roof has loads of 25 psf dead and 50 psf live/snow.
-Assuming a typical concrete stem wall on the continuous footing and a 2000 psf allowable soil pressure, the minimum two foot wide continuous footing would be able to support an eight inch, normal weight, solid grouted masonry wall that is 27 feet tall.
-That is pretty tall for an 8 inch wall, so if a 12 inch masonry wall with grout at 16 inches is used, the minimum footing can support a 22 foot high wall.
-This means that for this building, if a lightweight material is used for a wall that is 22 feet tall or less, the continuous footing has extra capacity that is not being used.
+Assuming a typical concrete stem wall on the continuous footing and a 2000 psf allowable soil pressure, the minimum 2-foot wide continuous footing would be able to support an 8-inch, normal weight, solid grouted masonry wall that is 27 feet tall.
+That is reasonably tall for an 8-inch wall, so if a 12-inch masonry wall with grout at 16-inches is used, the minimum footing can support a 22-foot high wall.
+Thus, for this building, if a lightweight material is used for a wall that is 22-feet tall or less, the continuous footing has extra capacity that is not being used.

-The following is a case of a two story building with the same 30x30 foot bays.
-Checking a floor with a concrete slab on deck and a typical reducible office live load, the same roof load as the previous example, and a 12 inch wall grouted at 16 inches that is 24 feet tall, the minimum 2 foot wide footing works with a bearing pressure of 3000 psf.
-In other words, if the allowable soil bearing pressure is at least 3000 psf, the same footing will be required whether the walls are 12 inch masonry or a lightweight material.
+Next is the case of a two-story building with the same 30 foot by 30 foot bays.
+Checking a floor with a concrete slab on deck, a typical reducible office live load, the same roof load as the previous example, and a 12-inch wall grouted at 16-inches that is 24-feet tall, the minimum two foot wide footing works with a bearing pressure of 3000 psf.
+In other words, if the allowable soil bearing pressure is at least 3000 psf, the same footing will be required whether the walls are 12-inch masonry or a lightweight material.